What is the one thing that prevent you from taking your creative practice to the next level?

 In this blog post, I have shared a couple pictures from one of the class series I taught about exploring in depth ONE TANGLE : CADENT.
-Look at each tile and how even using the same Tangle, there are infinite possibilites to play with it.
-Can you imagnine more explorations?
+Look at each tile and how, even using the same tangle, there are many ways to play with it.
+Can you think of even more ways to explore this tangle?

-If you are interested in putting this into practice, you can sign up for weekly Zentangle workshops here. (in French or in English).
+If you’d like to put this into practice, you can sign up for regular Zentangle workshops in English or French, or even bilingual.
+Zentangle Workshops.

-Whether you participate in a workshop or not, please take the next couple weeks and try a couple of these tips and let me know in the comments what they do for you.
+Whether or not you attend a workshop, take the next two weeks to try out some of these tips and let me know what they do for you.

 However, if you have taken a class with me or have read some of my articles on that subject and already tried some of these tips, I would also love to hear from you in the comments too !